MrRainbowCoding/rainbowutilities/readme.md

    - `DISCORD_CLIENT_ID`: Your bot's client ID (application ID) from the Discord Developer Portal.

+   **Note**: All environment variables are required for the bot to function properly.
+Ensure you replace the placeholders with your actual values.
+Also, the `.env` file will not be committed to version control, so it remains private.
+This is important for security reasons and to prevent accidental exposure of sensitive information.
+This file is ignored within the `.gitignore` file, **DO NOT DELETE `.gitignore`**.

+   **NEVER DELETE THE `.gitignore` FILE, IT KEEPS YOUR CONFIGS AND ENVIRONMENT VARIABLES PRIVATE**
 4. Configuration Files:

    Ensure you have the following JSON configuration files in a data directory (create it if it doesn't exist):